 If you can say "yes" to these questions, make an appointment with your doctor.
 You'll work together to figure out why you can't get the rest you need.

-In the meantime, he may prescribe a sleep medication.
+In the meantime, they may prescribe a sleep medication.
 You can also check with your doctor to see if an over-the-counter drug is useful.
 The medicine can help treat insomnia while you try other kinds of treatments.

 Your doctor may recommend a sleep study.
 This can be done at a local sleep clinic or sometimes in your home.